stouffer/ms_abc_networks/ms/ms.md

 or as a function of the incipient species' degree $k$.
 The $c$ parameter modulates this relationship further by influencing whether high degree of an ancestor increases, or decreases, the probability of the incipient species losing interactions.
-Interpretation of this model is straightforward: if the evolutionary dynamics of interactions are critical for the evolutionary dynamics of communities, we expect that the values of any speciation-related parameters will be less important than those of interaction-related one(s).
+Interpretation of this model is relatively straightforward: if the evolutionary dynamics of interactions are critical for the evolutionary dynamics of communities, we expect that the values of any speciation-related parameters will be less important than those of interaction-related one(s).